 66π207.3 cm266\pi \approx 207.3\ \text{cm}^2

-The answer is in square centimeters because surface area measures covering, not space inside.
+The answer is in square centimeters because surface area measures covering, not the space inside.

-4. Forgetting that the formula changes if the cylinder is open at the top or bottom.
+• Add step: Forgetting the formula changes when the cylinder is open at one or both ends.

 Need help with a problem?